A New Era in Software Security: Towards Self-Healing Software via Large Language Models and Formal Verification

 \section{Introduction}

-Implementation bugs can impact the quality of software systems by causing crashes, data loss, poor performance, or incorrect results~\cite{zaman2011security, zhang2010conmem}.
-These bugs often also create a software vulnerability, e.g., when they violate the software security requirements, making it critical to identify and fix them early~\cite{bajwa2015unintentional}.
+Implementation bugs can impact the software quality by causing crashes, data loss, poor performance, or incorrect results~\cite{zaman2011security, zhang2010conmem}.
+These bugs often lead to vulnerabilities, emphasizing the need for early identification and resolution~\cite{bajwa2015unintentional}.
 Consequently, automated software testing~\cite{dustin1999automated, godefroid2008automating, AldughaimAGFC23}, fault localization~\cite{AlvesCF17}, and repair~\cite{goues2019automatedrepair} have been active research areas over the past few decades.
-Although classic static analysis helps in the early detection of software bugs, it can report false positives.
-These false alarms impact developers' productivity~\cite{sadowski2014developers,GadelhaSC0N19}.
-Recent advancements in deep learning (DL) have also attracted the software engineering community, hoping for solutions for long-existing problems~\cite{white2016deep, zhao2018deepsim, gupta2017deepfix}.

-For example, DLFix~\cite{li2020dlfix} and DeepRepair~\cite{deeprepair} leverage DL techniques to fix program defects.
-These treat source code as text; however, as opposed to natural language, source code has a stronger syntax and semantics~\cite{cure}; further, as these approaches rely on previously seen data, they may produce incorrect results.
-Often this previously seen data are small snippets of buggy code~\cite{li2020dlfix, chen2019sequencer, lutellier2020coconut}; thus, the model may not have the details of the bug, its origin, and how it interacts with the rest of the program.
-Contrarily, CURE~\cite{cure} employs a programming language model to parse, analyze and model the source code.
-DEAR~\cite{li2022dear} combines spectrum-based fault localization with deep learning to learn the appropriate context of the code.
-A comparatively newer DL model, Large Language Model (LLM) has shown enormous potential in solving software engineering and testing-related issues, such as OpenAI's Codex~\cite{chen2021evaluating}, a GPT-like LLM specially designed for code program repair~\cite{prenner2021automatic, fan2022improving}.
-InferFix~\cite{jin2023inferfix} uses LLM to fix Null Pointer Dereference (NPD), Resource Leak (RL), and Thread Safety Violation (TSV).
+While classic static analysis aids early bug detection, it introduces false positives impacting developer productivity~\cite{sadowski2014developers, GadelhaSC0N19}.
+Recent deep learning (DL) advancements have drawn the attention of the software engineering community, offering potential solutions to longstanding issues~\cite{white2016deep, zhao2018deepsim, gupta2017deepfix}.
+For example, DLFix~\cite{li2020dlfix} and DeepRepair~\cite{deeprepair} treat source code as text; however, as opposed to natural language, source code has a stronger syntax and semantics~\cite{cure}; further, as these approaches rely on previously seen data, they may produce incorrect results.
+Often, this comprises small snippets of buggy code~\cite{li2020dlfix, chen2019sequencer, lutellier2020coconut}; thus, the model may not have the details of the bug, its origin, and how it interacts with the rest of the program.
+Contrarily, CURE~\cite{cure} employs a programming language model to parse, analyze, and model the source code.
+DEAR~\cite{li2022dear} combines spectrum-based fault localization with DL to learn the appropriate code-context.